colmeye/BS4-Form-Validation/README.md

 # BS4-Form-Validation
-Responsive jQuery &amp; es6 form validation for Bootstrap 4.
-Will highlight inputs red, and stops form submissions before the post request.
+Responsive jQuery & es6 form validation for Bootstrap 4.
+It highlights inputs red or green while editing if the content meets requirements.
+If there is an issue with any of the inputs, form submission will be disabled until the user makes a change.

 # Setup